-- Met water goal of 64 oz on 6 out of 7 days.
+- Still doing great with the water – 64 oz water intake 6 out of 7 days

 How did YOU do this week?